-"Doula services are needed more than ever given that the experience of childbirth in the U.S. is increasingly lonely and medicalized," Helen Kim, a perinatal psychiatrist and director of the Mother-Baby Program at Hennepin County Medical Center told the Star Tribune.
+"Doula services are needed more than ever given that the experience of childbirth in the U.S. is increasingly lonely and medicalized," Helen Kim, a perinatal psychiatrist and director of the Mother-Baby Program at Hennepin County Medical Center said.
 "In our current system, with more isolated families, distant extended families, and more fragmented communities, pregnant and postpartum mothers and fathers can easily feel isolated and overwhelmed with the task of caring for their baby."

 The Dutch model of postpartum care

 In America (and other western nations including Canada and Australia) most women who have one are paying out of pocket for postpartum doulas, but in the Netherlands, a remarkably similar service—with the added benefit of medical expertise—is standard, and as Quartz reports, costs families just over $5 USD per hour as the rest is covered by health insurance.

 In the Netherlands parents aren't visited by a postpartum doula, but a kraamverzorgster, or home maternity nurse who comes by for a few hours each day for up to 10 days after the baby's birth.
 These nurses help parents with the basics of babies: feeding, changing, swaddling and bathing, but they can also help mom with lactation issues, screen for depression and do things like bring over food and do a load of laundry.